 It’s worth noting that Kovalev played with Jaromir Jagr and Mario Lemieux in Pittsburgh, who are known for having quite the positive impact on teammates’ point totals.
 However, while Kovalev’s 95-point performance in 2000-01 complemented Jagr’s 121-point effort, his 76 points led the club in 2001-02, when Jagr had departed for the Washington Capitals and Lemieux played only 36 games.
 Lemieux was healthy and totaled 91 points in 2002-03, while Kovalev was second on the team with 64 points in 54 games before his second go-round in New York began.

-Blueshirts management wanted a mulligan after watching Kovalev pile up 171 points in the first two of those full seasons with the Penguins.
+Blueshirts management wanted a mulligan after watching Kovalev pile up 237 points in his three full seasons with the Penguins.
 It got one in February 2003, when cost-cutting Pittsburgh traded Kovalev back to New York in an eight-player deal.
 He recorded 10 goals and 3 assists in 24 games with the Rangers that season, giving him 77 points and a three-season stretch in which he averaged more than a point per game.

 The second engagement on Broadway was going to be different, with a more mature and in-his-prime Kovalev back where he belonged.

 Act 2 lasted all of 66 more frustrating games the following season.
 Kovalev was clearly unhappy and it showed in his deteriorating game.
 The fans turned on him, booing him consistently.
 The reunion was a mistake, not at all meant to be.
 Perhaps it never was for the Rangers and Kovalev.

 Then-general manager Glen Sather mercifully traded him to the Montreal Canadiens for prospect Jozef Balej and a second-round pick March 3, 2004.